 In this webcast, Wendy Bridgeo talks about the importance of preparing students for life after school and beginning that planning well in advance of the post-school transition.
 Wendy shares teaching strategies for helping students with CHARGE achieve success in work environments and provides many examples of those strategies being used in real-life situations.

-The webcast chapters are: 1 — CHARGE Syndrome: Preparing for the World of Work; 2 — The Value of Work; 3 — Considering Strengths and Preferences; 4 — Behavioral Implications; 5 — Physical Considerations; 6 — Communication and Collaboration; 7 — Defining Success.
+The webcast chapters are: 1 — Introduction; 2 — The Value of Work; 3 — Considering Strengths and Preferences; 4 — Behavioral Implications; 5 — Physical Considerations; 6 — Communication and Collaboration; 7 — Defining Success.

 - CHARGE Syndrome: Providing Physical Therapy